awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-authentication.md

 ```

 For more information about IAM, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
 For a list of Amazon EC2 actions, including Client VPN actions, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.

-For more information about authentication and authorization for connecting to a Client VPN endpoint, see [Client authentication and authorization](authentication-authorization.md)\.